TylorS/typed/apps/website/content/guides/guard.md

 unless you explicitly recover it.
 A Guard is an ordinary function, so applying it to an input returns an Effect; it does not start an independent subscription.

+This guide assumes familiarity with Effect's value, error, and service channels, and with `Option`.

 ## Narrow before doing work

 Start with a predicate when the decision is pure.
-Compose guards with `Guard.pipe`; it passes a successful output to the next guard and skips the next guard on `None`.
+Use `map` to transform a successful output and `filter` to turn an unwanted output into `None`:

 ```ts
 import { Effect, pipe } from "effect"